 Many emerging designers start out creating their own patterns.
 If you think this is the right path for you, here’s a basic breakdown of the three methods for creating a pattern.

-Pattern drafting uses measurements derived from standardized sizing systems — or for a more precise fit, measurements taken on a person, body, or dress form.
-Measurements like shoulder width, chest, waist, hip, and leg inseam are marked onto paper.
-A line is then drawn from each measurement to form the shape of the garment.
+Pattern drafting uses measurements derived from standardized sizing systems — or measurements taken on a person, body, or dress form for a more precise fit.
+Pattern drafters measure shoulder width, chest, waist, hip, and leg inseam.
+A line is then drawn from each measurement to form the garment’s shape on paper.

-Ease allowance (extra space added along the line of each measurement) and darts (triangular marks that accommodate for curved areas of the body) are added to each measurement to achieve the desired fit of the garment.
+A pattern drafter adds ease allowance (extra space added to each measurement) and darts (triangular marks accomodating curved areas of the body) to achieve the desired fit of the garment.